Thomas Devin: Civil War

 As the Confederate attacks began, Devin's brigade was screening the northwest and northern road approaches to Gettysburg, and successfully delayed the arrival of Jubal A. Early's division.
 Friendly fire from Union artillery on Cemetery Hill caused most of his brigade to withdraw into the town of Gettysburg and they later skirmished with the Confederates as they entered the town.

 The two brigades of Buford's cavalry division present on the field on July 1 and 2 were withdrawn from the battlefield by Cavalry Corps commander Alfred Pleasonton on the afternoon of July 2.

 After Gettysburg, Devin continued to command a brigade and sometimes a division in the Cavalry Corps of the Army of the Potomac.
 In the spring of 1864, he participated in the raid on Richmond by Judson Kilpatrick's cavalry.
 In August he accompanied the Cavalry Corps to the Shenandoah Valley, where they fought under Maj.
 Gen. Philip Sheridan during the Valley Campaigns of 1864.

-Devin was wounded once during the war, a wound in the foot on August 16, 1864, at the fighting at either Guard Hill or Crooked Run (both in Virginia).
-When Wesley Merritt became the Cavalry Corps commander, Devin inherited command of his division.
+Devin was wounded once during the war, a wound in the foot on August 16, 1864, at the fighting at the Battle of Guard Hill, Virginia.
+Wesley Merritt became the Cavalry Corps commander, Devin inherited command of his division.

 On November 19, 1864, President Abraham Lincoln appointed Devin brigadier general of volunteers for his part in the Battle of Cedar Creek, to rank from October 19, 1864.
 The President submitted the nomination on December 12, 1864, and the U.S. Senate confirmed it on February 14, 1865.

 Devin was mustered out of the volunteer service on January 15, 1866.
 On January 13, 1866, President Andrew Johnson nominated Devin for appointment to the brevet grade of major general of volunteers, to rank from March 13, 1865, and the U.S. Senate confirmed the appointment on March 12, 1866.
 President Johnson also appointed Devin brevet colonel in the regular army for Fisher's Hill, to rank from March 2, 1867.
 On March 26, 1867, President Johnson nominated Devin for appointment to the brevet grade of brigadier general in the regular army for Sayler's Creek, to rank from March 2, 1867, and the U.S. Senate confirmed the appointment on April 5, 1867.